 Before solar can be placed on your property, a building permit will most likely be required.
 Your solar contractor should be responsible for applying for the permit as well as paying for any cost associated with it.

-In addition to the building permit, approval from your local Utility will be needed to connect your solar system into the electrical grid.
+In addition to the building permit, approval from your local Utility will be needed to connect your solar system to the electrical grid.
 This is called an Interconnection Agreement (ICA).
 Most Utilities at the completion of the project will inspect the solar system to make sure it complies with local electrical standards.
-There is cost for the ICA just like the permit and your solar contractor should be responsible for applying for the permit and paying for the associated cost.
+There is a cost for the ICA just like the permit and your solar contractor should be responsible for applying for the permit and paying for the associated cost.

 Choosing the best solar installer in New York